 In common with all Riverside trails is the excellent condition of our trails.
-The club supports a goal of grooming the entire trail system 1.5-2 times per week with the more heavily used trails with higher frequency.
-Our grooming team, led by Gerry Gurnhill, operate a Prinoth Husky and a BR-180 with MTN drags and keep our trails in optimal condition.
 Trail signage is a priority to ensure the safety and enjoyment of all snowmobiler.
 You will find a large map board with mileages to key services at every major intersection in our network.
+Our trails are groomed approx. 2 times per week by the UCSR Grooming Team.
+The district wide grooming provides flexibility to adjust grooming in the evnt of breakdowns or major weather events.

 Riverside Snowmobile Club maintains its club house right on Top A104 between Ingleside and Morrisburg, in the village of Riverside.
 The club house is open 24/7 during the season and the heat is on every weekend.
 The club holds a weekly breakfast and monthly fun nights.
-See the Events page for all the details.
+Consult our FaceBook page for the latest info on upcoming events.
 Visitors to Riverside are encouraged to stop by and sign our Guest Book.

-Founded in 1973 by a small group of enthusiasts led by Dave Smith, Riverside Snowmobile Club has grown to its current membership of over 300 members.
+Founded in 1973 by a small group of enthusiasts led by Dave Smith, Riverside Snowmobile Club has grown to its current membership of 26 members representing over 300 permit buyers.
+Everyone with an interest in having input to the club operations is encouraged to become a member.
+See the Membership Application form on the Volunteer Page.
 An active volunteer base ensures that each visitor to the Riverside system has a safe and enjoyable time.
 Anyone who has some free time and would like to help out is encouraged to visit the Volunteer page and complete your information.
 We have something to meet anyone's skills and interests.

 Ride Safely & Responsibly